 In general, chest pain, or angina, is a common symptom of heart disease.
 You may feel discomfort in your chest.
 Some people experience tightness or a squeezing sensation around their breastbone.
 The pain may radiate to the neck, down the arms and stomach, or into the upper back.
 If you are very tired or have difficulty catching your breath after minor exertion, you may have symptoms of heart disease.
 These symptoms typically ease with rest.

 Women often experience symptoms that are different from what men experience.
 For example, women may have:

 - back pain

 - cold sweats

-Women may ?have more difficulty recognizing heart disease—even when it manifests as a heart attack—because their symptoms can be attributed to gastrointestinal problems or other complaints.
-In addition, they’re more susceptible to certain cardiac risk factors like depression, stress, and smoking than men are.
+Women may have more difficulty recognizing heart disease because their symptoms can be attributed to other illnesses.
+Women also tend to have other risk factors such as depression, stress, and smoking.

-Symptoms of heart disease depend on the type of cardiovascular problem you experience.
+The symptoms of heart disease you may have will depend on the type of heart problem you have.

-Symptoms of atherosclerosis—or hardening and stiffening of blood vessels caused by plaque deposits—include chest pain and shortness of breath.
-Unusual pain, coldness, numbness, or even weakness in your arms and legs often can be symptoms.
-This set of symptoms is caused by lack of blood supply to your extremities.
+Atherosclerosis is a hardening and stiffening of blood vessels caused by plaque deposits.
+Symptoms include chest pain and shortness of breath.
+Unusual pain, coldness, numbness, or even weakness in your arms and legs can be symptoms.
+These symptoms are caused by a lack of blood supply to your extremities.

-Congenital heart defects are heart problems that are present at birth and are usually diagnosed then or in early childhood.
+Congenital heart defects are heart problems that are present at birth.
+They are usually diagnosed at birth or in early childhood.
 Sometimes, they may not be diagnosed until adulthood, depending on the severity of symptoms.
 These include: